Random quench predicts universal properties of amorphous solids: Introduction

 The frequency $\omega_0$ setting the lower-limit of the jamming regime is controlled by the distance to elastic instability \cite{DeGiuli14}.
 It was proposed that glasses dominated by repulsive interactions lay close to elastic instability due to the quench dynamics \cite{Wyart05a,DeGiuli14}.
 This suggests that a model faithful to the physics of the quench might shed light on the density of quasi-localized modes and the frequency $\omega_0$ below which they become important.
 Ideally, any such model should also reproduce the universal vibrational features captured in prevous models \cite{Schirmacher07,DeGiuli14}, such as the dip in sound speed and crossover in acoustic attenuation observed in many experiments \cite{Ruffle06,Monaco09,Baldi11,Ruta12}.

-In this Letter we present such a model.
+Here we present such a model.
 Following a crude but principled model of an overdamped quench into an inherent state (IS), we derive universal vibrational properties characterized by complex elastic moduli and the density of vibrational states.
-As a bonus, our model predicts other universal mechanical features, namely short-range correlations in elastic moduli and long-range correlations in the IS stress, as observed recently in simulations and experiments \cite{Mizuno16,Mizuno19,Shakerpoor20,Kapteijns20,Lemaitre15,Lemaitre17}.
+We recover the exact equations governing mean-field vibrational properties discussed previously \cite{DeGiuli14}.
+As a bonus, our model predicts other universal mechanical features, namely short-range correlations in elastic moduli and long-range correlations in the IS stress, as observed recently in simulations \cite{Mizuno16,Mizuno19,Shakerpoor20,Kapteijns20,Lemaitre15,Lemaitre17} and experiments \footnote{These are inferred from strain measurements in colloidal glasses\cite{Chikkadi11,Jensen14,Illing16} and granular media \cite{Le-Bouil14}.}\cite{Wang20}.
+Ultimately, the model fails to predict the universal $\omega^4$ law discussed above, thus indicating the minimal features needed to recover mean-field results, while highlighting routes towards a more complete model.